dwalend/Disentangle/README.md

 ## Changes in 0.2.1, the fifth release

+* Added implicit methods to graphs for algorithms via pimping in net.walend.disentangle.graph.{LabelDigraphSemiringAlgorithms, LabelUndigraphSemiringAlgorithms}
+** The undirected graph versions correct Brandes betweenness in undirected graphs (by dividing by 2).
 * Added Undigraph, a trait for undirected graphs
 * Added hierarchy down to AdjacencyLabelUndigraph, an immutable adjacency list labeled undirected digraph.
+* Added a proof-of-concept clustering algorithm.
+(Isolated in the graph test .jar.
+Definitely not ready for general use.)

 ## Changes in 0.2.0, the forth release